PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ### Receiving Unstructured Data

-Unstructured data is accessible through the Stream parameter of the *RTPacket* received.
+Unstructured data are accessible through the Stream parameter of the *RTPacket* received.
 In the sending unstructured data example, you can get the data back into a string using a *StreamReader* class.

 ```